 There is, however, one exception to this.
-If you decide to define your zero-hour staff as employees, rather than workers, then by law you must offer them the same rights as your fixed term employees, including the right to notice periods.
+If you define your zero-hour staff as employees rather than workers, then by law, you must offer them the same rights as your fixed-term employees, including the right to notice periods.
 This would apply, for example, if a worker’s hours are fixed and they do not have the right to refuse work (as per the terms of their contract).

-When it comes to the minimum wage, things are clear: you must pay minimum wage to all staff on a zero-hour contract, regardless of their employment status.
-Things get a little more complicated when it comes to Statutory Sick Pay (SSP).
+You must pay minimum wage to all staff on a zero-hour contract, regardless of their employment status.
+Things get a little more complicated regarding Statutory Sick Pay (SSP).

-For example, a zero-hour contract worker’s minimum weekly income must come from one employer for them to be eligible for SPP (currently set at £95.85 per week for a maximum of 28 weeks).
+For example, a zero-hour contract worker’s minimum weekly income must come from one employer to be eligible for SPP (currently set at £95.85 per week for a maximum of 28 weeks).
 If they work multiple jobs, they may not be entitled to receive any sick pay.
-Zero-hour contract workers are also only entitled to SSP for the days they’re scheduled to work.
+Zero-hour contract workers are also only entitled to SSP for their scheduled work days.

 To be eligible for SSP, zero-hour contract staff must: